The Handwriting on the Wall

 complicated portraits and stylized script, the stuff

-that takes all night to do—the kind that decorates—dare
+that takes all night to do —the kind that decorates—

-all 30 train stations of the Circumvesuviana train line
+sameness of all 30 train stations of the Circumvesuviana

-that runs from Naples to Sorrento.
-If I have to choose
+train line that runs from Naples to Sorrento.
+If I have

-between waiting for a train in some drab & slab dump
+to choose between waiting for a train in some drab &

-and waiting amid bright psychedelic shapes and letters,
+slab dump and waiting amid bright psychedelic shapes and

-I'll always choose the latter.
-(It's like having a
+letters, I'll always choose the latter.
+(It's like

 local Louvre of graffiti seems to be the station of Barra